The Best Portable Air Conditioners

-The best portable air conditioner is easy to maneuver (deep handles and balanced wheels), simple to program (a working remote and clear displays), and aesthetically pleasing enough to be a permanent fixture for the summer.
-We brought in eight well-reviewed machines from the most trusted brands to try for ourselves and ended up with three favorites that will cool any size room.
+The best portable air conditioner is easy to maneuver (wheels and deep handles), simple to program (a working remote and clear displays), and aesthetically pleasing enough to be a permanent fixture for the summer.
+We brought in eight well-reviewed machines from trusted brands to try for ourselves and ended up with three favorites that will cool rooms of any size.

 - LG LP1215GXR 115V Portable Air Conditioner -

 - BLACK+DECKER BPACT08WT 8,000 BTU Portable Air Conditioner -

 Best for Small Rooms